 The group started in Southwest Washington under the vision of Imani Chapin, a sophomore at Union High School in Camas.
 Earlier this year, Imani was introduced to a Facebook group called “Vancouver Rocks” which promoted painting rocks and hiding them around Vancouver for others to find.
 Similar rock decorating groups are in Portland and other communities.
 Shares Imani, “I immediately fell in love with the idea and the process in which people paint rocks and hide them in their community, all the while searching for other artists’ rocks.”

 Imani believes that theming the rocks with messages of autism acceptance, awareness and positive messaging helps make the autism community stronger.
-As of September 2016, rocks from Autism “Rocks” painting events have been found and hidden in Vancouver, Camas and throughout the Southwest Washington and Portland, Oregon metro area.
+Since September 2016, rocks from Autism “Rocks” painting events have been found and hidden in Vancouver, Camas and throughout the Southwest Washington and Portland, Oregon metro area.

 Imani’s mom, Angie Chapin shared for a recent feature in Spectrums Magazine, “One of the greatest things about Autism “Rocks” is that it can give each member of the family jobs to do and everybody can contribute, no matter what a person’s ability is.”
 Imani added, “One of the best things is that each artist who paints a rock doesn’t have to be Monet to still spread autism acceptance and awareness.
 When I find a painted rock, I’m not looking for perfection.
 I’m just happy to see people are enjoying art, just like me.”